hds-safdari/info.github.io/pub.md

 The model incorporates latent variables representing community memberships and anomalous edges, enabling simultaneous inference of both.
 An expectation-maximization algorithm efficiently estimates these variables, and the model's performance is validated using synthetic and real-world datasets.
 Experiments demonstrate improved community detection by removing or adding edges identified as anomalies, showcasing the model's flexibility and robustness.
 The findings suggest that understanding network community structure enhances the accuracy of anomaly detection.
+Panel c indicates Ground Truth Communities.